The Guide to Backup-as-a-Service (BaaS) for SMEs

 Your BaaS provider should support and facilitate these tests, providing assistance with more complex restore scenarios and helping you refine your recovery procedures based on test results.
 Providers who are reluctant to help with testing — or who charge excessive fees for restore tests — should be viewed with suspicion.

-We provide fully managed Backup-as-a-Service for UK SMEs, with UK-based data centres, 24/7 monitoring, and guaranteed recovery times.
-From Microsoft 365 backup to full server protection, we'll ensure your data is safe, compliant, and recoverable — so you can focus on running your business.
+Cloudswitched provides fully managed Backup-as-a-Service for UK SMEs, with UK-based data centres, 24/7 monitoring, guaranteed recovery times, and full compliance support.
+From Microsoft 365 backup to complete server protection, we ensure your data is safe, compliant, and recoverable — so you can focus on running your business.